Is New York Housing about to Crash and Burn? There's…

 One district in Toronto saw its prices rise $1 million since Sept!
 See TREB charts below.

-Heading into its Economic Summit being held at Toronto’s Parkview Manor today, TREB is forecasting another strong year for home sales via the MLS®.
-Their outlook for the Torto region is 100,000+ home sales for the third consecutive year.
-Between 104,500 and 115,500 home sales are expected this year, with a point forecast of 110,000.
+TREB forecasted another strong year for home sales via the MLS®.
+Their outlook for the Toronto region is 100,000+ home sales for the third consecutive year.
+Between 104,500 and 115,500 home sales are expected in 2017, with a point forecast of 110,000.
 TREB’s districts include Mississauga, Oakville, Vaughan, Newmarket, Aurora, Richmond Hill, Markham Bradford, Scarborough, Brampton, Oshawa and Milton.

 The 16 Key Factors Driving The 2017 Toronto Housing Market: